 To stay safe while travelling on our County’s freeways, the California DMV recommends entering freeways at or near the speed of traffic and leaving a gap of at least 4 seconds between you and the other vehicle.
 Also, be aware of vehicles around you by using your mirrors and looking over your shoulder before changing lanes.
 If you need to cross several freeway lanes, cross them one at a time.

-If you or a loved one has been in a freeway car accident of any kind, Walton Law Firm can help.
-Randy Walton has represented many people injured on San Diego freeways, and he can assist you in reaching a settlement with the other party’s insurance company, or represent you in a lawsuit against the negligent driver.
-As a victim, you are entitled to financial compensation for your medical expenses, car damage, lost wages, pain, suffering and inconvenience.
+If you or a loved one has been in a freeway accident of any kind, Walton Law Firm can help.
+Attorney Randy Walton has represented many people injured on San Diego freeways, and he can assist you in reaching a settlement with the other party’s insurance company, or represent you in a lawsuit against the negligent driver.
+As a victim, you are entitled to financial compensation for your medical expenses, car damage, lost wages, pain, suffering and inconvenience, and you can retain an attorney to help you pursue this compensation.

 Our firm has successfully represented individuals and families who have been victims of all types of car accidents for 20 years.
 We would be happy to provide a free consultation with a lawyer to discuss your accident, and will provide an honest evaluation of your case, and let you know whether you even need to hire lawyer.
 Or, if you prefer, you can submit a confidential question online.
 You can reach us at (866) 607-1325 or locally in North County San Diego at (760) 571-5500.